When is the last time you sat down to dinner together with your entire family? There are surprising benefits to making Family Meals a priority.

 - Kids who eat dinner with the family score higher on tests

-- Obesity is an epidemic in America right now, when you eat together at home you can control portion sizes and have a better chance at learning to enjoy eating vegetables and healthier choices.
+- Obesity is an epidemic in America right now.
+When you eat together at home you can control portion sizes.
+In addition, kids have a better chance at learning to enjoy eating vegetables and healthier choices.

 - Family dinner time is a great platform for having discussions about nutrition and where food comes from.
 We also like to discuss politics such as anti-labeling laws, acts being passed by congress and other topics as they relate to the food industry.